|Nichlas Severinsen 44674ca62e Update copyright||3 weeks ago|

 And move the resulting folders into the appropriate folder for RPCS3:

-This project is Free and Open Source Software; FOSS, licensed under the GNU General Public License version 3.
+This project is Free, Libre, and Open Source Software; FLOSS, licensed under the GNU General Public License version 3.
 GPLv3.

 Help!
 I get